NERSC/shifter/doc/security.rst

 additional precautions since this mechanism effectively bypasses the image preparation steps in the gateway and the images could include security attributes.
-It is recommended that sites build these images using a unprivileged account and pass the --no-xattrs flag to mksquashfs to mitigate this risk.
+It is recommended that sites build these images using a unprivileged account and pass the -no-xattrs flag to mksquashfs to mitigate this risk.
 The runtime should still prevent these images from conferring any additional privileges to the user process, but dropping the attributes during preparation is a good precaution.
 In addition, sites should limit the users